abel1502/bondrewd.dev/_posts/2023-07-14-introduction.md

 ---

 Hi!
 I'm Andrew, or [@abel1502](https://github.com/abel1502), as you might know me.
-I'll start by pointing out that I'm not a good writer nor a front-end dev.
+I'll start by pointing out that I'm neither a good writer nor a front-end dev.
 I'm currently a 4th year student at [MIPT](https://mipt.ru/english/), studying computer science.
 I've recently taken up creating the Bondrewd programming language, to which this site is dedicated.